yaralink/DziBit/README.md

 # dzibit
-DziBit Store
+#DziBit Store
-We sell Ancient Beads for Cryptocurrency like Bitcoin / BTC
+#We sell Ancient Beads for Cryptocurrency like
+#BTC / ETH / XRP / TON / XLM